Reinhard Heun: Career

-Heun has held several academic appointments.
 From 2003 to 2010, he was an Honorary Senior Clinical Lecturer in the School of Neurology, Neurobiology, and Psychiatry at the University of Newcastle.
 Concurrently, he served as an Honorary Reader in the Department of Psychology at the University of Durham from 2003 to 2008, and as chair and Professor of Old Age Psychiatry at the University of Birmingham from 2005 to 2008.
 Since 2002, he has been an associate professor of Psychiatry and Psychotherapy at the University of Bonn.

-Heun has held numerous administrative and professional appointments throughout his career.
+Heun has held a number of administrative and professional appointments.
 He began in the Department of Neurology at the University of Saarland from 1985 to 1987, and then moved to a similar role in the Department of Neurology at the University of Würzburg from 1988 to 1989.
 Following this, he transitioned to the Department of Psychiatry at the University of Mainz, where he worked from 1989 to 1995.
 Subsequently, from 1995 to 2002, he served as deputy director of the Department of Psychiatry at the University of Bonn.
 In 2002, he briefly held the position of head of the Department of Gerontopsychiatry and deputy director of the Centre for Social Psychiatry Bergstrasse, concluding this role in 2003.
 From 2003 to 2005, he continued his career in the UK as a consultant psychiatrist in general adult and community psychiatry at the County Durham and Darlington Priority Services NHS Trust.
 From 2005 to 2008 he held the chair of old age psychiatry at the University of Birmingham, UK.
 Later, he joined the Derbyshire Healthcare NHS Foundation Trust, serving as a full-time consultant general adult psychiatrist from 2008 to 2017.
 Most recently, from 2021 to 2022, he served as Consultant in Adult Psychiatry at NHS Tayside.
 Additionally, he has led committees at various national and international institutions.
 Furthermore, he founded the Global Psychiatric Association and has been serving as its president since its inception.